Qatat Finance and Business Academic

 6. Benefit-cost analysis

-Module 2: Costing and Cash Flow Estimation using NPV/IRR
+Module 2: Ratio analysis and Cash Flow Estimation using NPV/IRR

 4. Estimating cash flows within the business system